Why is my tire pressure low but not flat?

 Reasons Behind Low Tire Pressure Light but Tires are fine 1 Measuring Tool Not Functioning While every time you start the car and the pressure light turns on and stays lighted, this means the TPMS is not functioning properly.
 2 Extreme Cold Weather Know about low tire pressure light but tires are fine issues.
 3 Recent Tire Replacement

-READ ALSO: Why are bigger cars better?
+READ ALSO: Why govt jobs are decreasing in India?

 What causes a tire to lose air without any punctures?